hravat/fcc_linux_tutorial/Readme.md

 9) The only file required is fcc-linux-50-commands_1 .
 All other files are supporting files

 10) A short explanation of the command is given in the cell itself while information on the flags is given on the top.
-The descriptio of thes have been taken from copilot and Chat GPT
+The description of thes have been taken from Copilot and Chat GPT